 Sometimes, upgrading to new software versions can disrupt other systems and processes.
 This can result in system downtime and a seriously annoyed group of employees.

-This is why you need a rollback plan.
-A rollback is an operation through which a system or database can be returned to its previous state; in other words, it can be restored to a problem-free version following a disastrous upgrade.
-Think of it as your get-out-of-jail-free card for any upgrades that cause database server crashes or other catastrophes.
+Ensure that you’ve created a rollback plan.
+A rollback is an operation through which a system or database can be returned to its previous state; in other words, it can be restored to a problem-free version following a disastrous upgrade (should the worst happen).
+Think of it as your ‘get-out-of-jail-free card’ for any upgrades that cause database server crashes or other catastrophes.

-You should have a rollback plan and carry out test rollbacks often.
+Once you’ve developed your rollback plan ensure that you carry out test rollbacks often.
 You should also backup your company data often.
 For many companies a weekly, daily or hourly backup may not be sufficient, so ensure your backup solution is (some solutions offer the ability to run backups every few seconds).
 Once your backup solution is in place, you must perform regular test restores.
-That way, if all else fails, you can revert back to your old systems and try again.
+That way, if all else fails, you can revert to your old systems and start again.

 Collect configuration settings and other important details

-Before proceeding with an upgrade, make sure you gather all relevant information about your current applications and their setup.
+Before proceeding with an upgrade, you’ll need to ensure you collect all relevant information about your current applications and their setup.
 This includes configuration settings and existing license details.
 Document this clearly and cover each feature.

 ‘...
 Make an effort to collect [configuration settings] prior to the upgrade...
 You don’t want to get 95 percent done and find your stuff failing because of some obscure missing detail.’

-If you’re upgrading your applications, you should know what you’re in for.
-What features do new software versions have?
+If you’re upgrading your applications, you should know in advance, what to expect.
+What features do new software versions currently have?
 Are there any new features or applications available that could benefit your business?
-Does your company need additional features and, if so, will you need additional time or resources to get them?
+Does your company need additional features and, if so, will you need additional time or resources to acquire them?

-We suggest that you take a look at this comparison list template for Excel to draw up a simple feature comparison table, and evaluate applications against each other and your business needs.
-You don’t want to get to the end of an upgrade only to learn that you missed out on certain features, or that you went for the wrong application entirely due to lack of research.
+We suggest that you take a look at this comparison list template for Excel.
+It may help you to draw up a simple feature comparison table, and evaluate application options alongside each other, and inline your business needs.
+You don’t want to get to the end of an upgrade only to learn that you missed out on any additional or beneficial specific features, or that you chose the wrong application entirely due to lack of research.

-Beware gold-plated specifications that call for features you’ll likely never need, stick to what you do need, and we’d suggest trying to avoid the temptation to commission expensive customisation and bespoke development.
-Often it is cheaper and easier to make a small change in your internal processes and work with off-the-shelf software than it is to accommodate them in new code.
+Beware of ‘gold-plated’ specifications that call for features you’ll likely never need, stick to what you do need, and we’d suggest trying to avoid the temptation to commission expensive customisation and bespoke development.
+Often, it’s cheaper and easier to make a small change to your internal processes and work with off-the-shelf software solutions, than it is to accommodate them in new code.

 There are, generally speaking, two kinds of upgrades:

-- In-place upgrades involve installing a new piece of software without removing the older version first.
-They’re generally easier to do and require less planning, but can be problematic - especially if the new software version is very different from the previous one.
-Depending on your software, you may need to do a clean install.
+These involve installing a new piece of software without removing the older version first.
+They’re generally easier to do and require less planning, but they can be problematic - especially if the new software version is very different from the previous one.
+Depending on your software, you may need to undertake a clean install.

-- Side-by-side upgrades, in simple terms, involve setting up a new system in parallel to your existing one, and migrating your data from the old to the new.
-This is a good route if you’re upgrading your hardware, retiring legacy systems or want your current software and databases to be available during the upgrade and migration process.
+In simple terms, a side-by-side upgrade involves setting up a new system in parallel to your existing one, and then migrating your data from the old to the new.
+This is a good route to go down if you’re upgrading your hardware, retiring legacy systems or you want your current software and databases to be available during the upgrade and migration process.

 Objectively speaking there is no right or wrong way to go about an upgrade.
-But before deciding on your method, ensure that you and your technical teams have thought carefully about what rollback and backup plans you have in place, what hardware you’re using and how much downtime your business can tolerate (if any).
-It may be in your best interest to consider commissioning external support in the form of an IT consultant to help you plan and carry out your upgrade.
+But before deciding on your method, ensure that you and your technical teams have thought carefully about what rollback and backup plans you have in place.
+Also consider the hardware you’re using and calculate just how much downtime your business can tolerate (if any).
+It may be in your best interest to consider commissioning external support in the form of an IT consultant to help you strategise, plan, deliver, manage and test your upgrade.

-Once you’ve carried out an upgrade you need to check that everything is working as planned.
+Once you’ve carried out your upgrade check that everything is working as planned.
 This should be carried out ideally before you unleash new applications into your business.
-This involves reviewing application and server configurations and making sure they match the previous settings as required.
+This check should involve reviewing application and server configurations and making sure they match the previous settings as required.
 If you did the legwork in the second step above, this process shouldn’t be too difficult.

 Upgrades are imperative for all businesses.
 For example, since its launch in the 1990s, the Hubble Space Telescope has frequently been upgraded through a series of ‘orbit servicing missions’ as a way of extending the telescope’s lifespan.
-It’s one of the most important and effective scientific resources ever built, but its success is due to an ongoing process of re-evaluation and upgrade.
+It’s one of the most important and effective scientific resources ever built, but its success has been due to an ongoing process of re-evaluation and upgrade.

-It may help to think of your business and the applications you use are like the Hubble Space Telescope.
-Some features become obsolete, others become costly and sometimes new applications need to be introduced to support business needs.
+It may help to think of your business and the applications you use, are like the Hubble Space Telescope.
+Some features will become obsolete, others may well become costly, and some new applications will need to be introduced to support your ever-changing business needs.

 Take a leaf out of NASA’s book and treat your business - and your software - as something that’s always in a state of growth.
-Don’t just stop after one upgrade.
-Keep your eye on your performance, your system and functionality, monitor your market, your client feedback and your competitions, and plan for the next one.
+Don’t rest and relax after one upgrade.
+Keep your eye on your performance, your system and functionality, monitor your market, your client feedback and your competitions, and plan for the next IT application upgrade.
 The growth of your business depends on improving, and staying ahead with the most effective, up to date solutions and services.